kyl191/ansible-role-openvpn/README.md

 Support Notes/Expectations
 -------------
 I personally use this role to manage OpenVPN on CentOS 8.
 I try to keep the role on that platform fully functional with the default config.
-Please recognise that I am a single person, and I have a full time job and other committments.
+Please recognise that I am a single person, and I have a full time job and other commitments.

 Responses to any issues will be on a best effort basis on my part, including the possibility that I don't respond at all.
 Issues arising from use of the non-defaults (including any of the major community contributions) will be deprioritized.